Online Spring Courses 2021

-For Autumn 2020, TeachNet are offering three online courses, to help you and your school achieve effective integration of digital technologies into teaching and learning.
+For Spring 2021, TeachNet are offering three courses, to help you and your school achieve the most effective blend of in-situ teaching with online and other remote forms of learning.
 For more information please see below.

 Special offer, Buy One €69 Course and Get a Second Course Free.
 Simply, choose one €69 course and get a second free, for you or a colleague/friend.

-All our courses require broadband Internet access (Min of 5mb recommended) and participants need to be familiar with using the internet, downloading and installing software and apps.
+All our courses require broadband Internet access and participants need to be familiar with using the internet, downloading and installing software and apps.

 Technical queries should be emailed to firstname.lastname@example.org or alternatively you can call our support helpline number on 01- 4806208 (available from 9.30am to 2.30pm on weekdays).